MicrosoftDocs/win32/desktop-src/DevIO/dbt-querychangeconfig.md

 ---
-Description: 'The system broadcasts the DBT\_QUERYCHANGECONFIG device event to request permission to change the current configuration (dock or undock).
-Any application can deny this request and cancel the change.' ms.assetid: '2e452ea7-e2bf-4500-952a-ee7d891533a0'
+Description: The system broadcasts the DBT\_QUERYCHANGECONFIG device event to request permission to change the current configuration (dock or undock).
+Any application can deny this request and cancel the change. ms.assetid: 2e452ea7-e2bf-4500-952a-ee7d891533a0
-title: 'DBT\_QUERYCHANGECONFIG event'
+title: DBT\_QUERYCHANGECONFIG event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DBT\_QUERYCHANGECONFIG event